News & Highlights

-Distinguished musicians and artists, the Lafayette String Quartet, Artists in Residence at the University of Victoria, and Alexander Tselyakov, Professor at Brandon University, released a new CD with the program including two piano quintets by famous Russian composer, Dmitry Shostakovich and well-known Canadian composer, Kelly-Marie Murphy.
+Distinguished musicians and artists, the Lafayette String Quartet, Artists in Residence at the University of Victoria, with Alexander Tselyakov, Professor at Brandon University, released a new CD of two piano quintets by famous Russian composer, Dmitry Shostakovich and well-known Canadian composer, Kelly-Marie Murphy.

 The School of Music was well represented at the Symposium of New Music and Computer Music (SiMN 2014) in Curitiba, Brazil this past September.
 Ensemble Tsilumos, the new music group formed by School of Music faculty Joanna Hood, Ajtony Csaba, and, Dániel Péter Bíró, with Kris Covlin, was in residence at the symposium to present a concert, reading session, masterclasses, and a lecture.